 3. Put a thin layer of growing medium over

-Only place a 1/4 inch or 0.5 cm layer of sand, coco fiber or charcoal over the seeds.
+Place a 1/4 inch or 0.5 cm layer of sand, coco fiber or charcoal over the seeds.
 This helps them not be buried too deep & can start seeking for warm sunlight to sprout out.

 4. Keep your plants moist for the first week